IMLA’s Aims and Objectives

 Full membership of IMLA is available to all first-charge mortgage lending institutions which have a separate and clearly-defined operating structure dedicated to processing intermediary-introduced mortgage business.

-Admissions to Full and Associate membership is at the discretion of the IMLA Executive Committee.
-This is exercised via the Management Committee/Board.
+Admission to Full or Associate membership is at the discretion of the Management Committee/Board, acting on behalf of the Executive Committee.
 Applications for Full membership will only be considered from lenders which meet the membership criteria approved from time to time by the Executive Committee.
+Once admitted to membership, Full and Associate members may signify that they are IMLA Members/Associate members, but must not imply any IMLA endorsement of products, policies or procedures.

 Suspension or revocation